neomedia6989/docs-2/docs/faq/appboxes.md

 You can access your appbox on an unlimited number of devices and are only limited by the number of transcodes and total concurrent streams based upon your plan.

-## Can I share my friends and family to my appbox?
+## Can I share my appbox with friends and family?

 Yes, you can invite your friends and family to your appbox by following these simple steps: